Legally Protect Yourself During A CPS Home Visit

 What To Do If Your Kids Are Unlawfully Taken Away

 It’s unlikely that a social worker will take your children away upon their first visit.
-Unless your home presents an immediate danger to your children, it’s rare they’ll be taken away after one visit.
+Unless your home presents an immediate danger to your children, it’s rare CPS will take your kids after one visit.
 However, it can happen if the home puts your kids in immediate danger.

 If your home is safe and you feel your case worker judged your situation a little too harshly, you can always call a family lawyer to see how you should proceed.
 You may have had an off day, or you feel your case worker has discriminated against you.
 To find a family lawyer near you, call the number at the top of your screen.